meshery/meshery/README.md

 _coming soon for Linkerd_

 ## Contributing
+Please do!
 Contributions, updates, [discrepancy reports](/../../issues) and [pull requests](/../../pulls) are welcome.
 This project is community-built and welcomes collaboration.
 Contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ### Building Meshery
 Meshery is written in `Go` (Golang) and leverages Go Modules.
 The `deployment_yaml` folder contains the configuration yaml to deploy Meshery on Kubernetes, which includes a Deployment, Service, Service Entries and Virtual Services configurations.